ppy/osu-wiki/news/2018/2018-11-04-project-loved-week-of-november-4th.md

 Continuing the slow, steady decline of the quantity of maps we put up for vote, this week the osu!mania captains have decided to only put up seven maps, instead of the usual eight.

 In the osu!standard scene, we're seeing a pretty dramatic change in our lineup of captains.
-After selecting maps for over a year, ::Toy::{ user=2757689 } has stepped down from this position, and opted to invite **four** new captains to the team: ::BeasttrollMC::{ user=3171691 }, [Bubbleman](https://osu.ppy.sh/users/5182050), ::SoraRoxas01::{ user=1986262 } and [waywern2012](https://osu.ppy.sh/users/5870453).
+After selecting maps for over a year, ::Toy::{ user=2757689 } has stepped down from this position, and opted to invite **four** new captains to the team: ::BeasttrollMC::{ user=3171691 }, ::Bubbleman::{ user=5182050 }, ::SoraRoxas01::{ user=1986262 } and ::waywern2012::{ user=5870453 }.
 Give Toy a huge thanks for all of his work as a captain so far, and a warm welcome to these new guys!
 Just to be clear, Toy isn't retiring from Project Loved entirely; in fact, he is still leading the project and doing most of the work behind-the-scenes.

 In case you don't read the end of this post, be sure to submit suggestions for beatmaps to be added to Loved using the [Google form](https://docs.google.com/forms/d/e/1FAIpQLSdbgHOVqMF8wQQKSdddW1JhC10ff6C7fb4JbEW7PBQTn9gAqg/viewform)!
 All of the nominated beatmaps are chosen from submissions on this form, which you can view in the corresponding [Google sheet](https://docs.google.com/spreadsheets/d/1HgHwtO3kIzT8R4ocEJMZTosADrGJRJOFL-TZI97tZS4/edit#gid=0).